-11. Students will evaluate how a Modern dance artist technical proficiency may affect the creation or presentation of a work of art, as well as how the context in which a work is performed or shown may impact perceptions of it significance/meaning.
-12. Students will learn Interpretation of dance in relation to Modern dance history.
+- 9. Students will use contextual clues within Modern dance technique to demonstrate the artwork and to reveal artistic intent, enabling the viewer to hypothesize the artist's concept. - 10.
+Students will develop informed personal responses to an assortment of artworks in Modern dance. - 11.
+Students will evaluate how a Modern dance artist's technical proficiency may affect the creation or presentation of a work of art, as well as how the context in which a work is performed or shown may impact perceptions of its significance/meaning. - 12.
+Students will learn Interpretation of dance in relation to Modern dance history.